Finding music in the catalogue

 You can also find music content using the National Library’s eResources portal.

-The portal contains subscribed databases, most of which are accessible from home using your National Library card.
+The portal contains subscribed databases, most of which are accessible from home using your Library login.
 There are a few databases related to music, including:

 • Baker’s Biographical Dictionary of Popular Musicians Since 1990 – contains biographical references for artists active from 1990-2003.